igordertigor/rcfiles/README.md

   be able to open windows, but you actually don't want to do a lot of mouse interaction with your computer.
 If you really like your mouse, an auto-tiling window manager might not be for you.

+  To install `i3`, you should use the package manager of your linux distribution.
+For debian derivatives (e.g. ubuntu) use the command

+    apt update
+    apt install i3

+  You would afterwards have to log out and log back into an "i3-session".

 - [bash](https://www.gnu.org/software/bash/) is a shell, i.e. a comand line
   interpreter.
 It is the default shell that runs in the terminal windows of MacOS or Ubuntu.
 It's a pretty amazing piece of software, but I rarely use it.